-Below shows what happens to the materials, and where they are currently transported to.
+The destination for recovered recyclable materials changes regularly according to market demands, Below shows what happens to the materials, and where they are most often transported to.

 Paper: high grade paper is recycled into new newspapers, magazines and pamphlets paper stock.
-This is currently sent to Deeside.
 Mixed paper is pulped and recycled into lower grade paper products.
-This is currently sent for reprocessing in Deeside and also to non UK mills as demand requires.
+Recovered paper is currently sent for reprocessing to facilities in the North West and Flintshire.

 Steel cans: cans are melted to remove impurities and made into steel and steel products.
-Steel cans are currently sent for reprocessing in Warrington and Leicestershire.
+Steel cans are currently sent for reprocessing in South Yorkshire and the Midlands.

 Aluminum cans: cans are shredded and then melted down and recycled back into aluminium products.
-Aluminium cans are currently sent for reprocessing in the West Midlands and also in the North West.
+Aluminium cans are currently sent for reprocessing in the North West and London.